adielcristo/symfony-doc-pt-br/components/console/usage.rst

 .. code-block:: terminal

+    # suppresses all output, including errors
+    $ php application.php list --silent

+    # suppresses all output except errors
     $ php application.php list --quiet
     $ php application.php list -q

+.. versionadded:: 7.2

+    The ``--silent`` option was introduced in Symfony 7.2.

 You can get more verbose messages (if this is supported for a command)
 with: